Alternative robust ways of witnessing nonclassicality in the simplest scenario: Ontological models, noncontextuality and distances

 \subsection{Distances}

-In order to quantify the distance between two probability distributions $\mu_a,\mu_b$ in the ontological model we use the total variational distance, which is the standard choice (see also \cite{Marvian2020}):
+In order to quantify the distance between two probability distributions $\mu_a$ and $\mu_b$ in the ontological model we use the total variational distance, which is the standard choice (see also \cite{Marvian2020}):

-On the other hand, we define the distances between two preparations $P_a,P_b$ in the operational theory by the largest difference in the probabilities of measurement outcomes between two preparations across all available measurements in the theory:
+On the other hand, we define the distances between two preparations $P_a$ and $P_b$ in the operational theory by the largest difference in the probabilities of measurement outcomes between two preparations across all available measurements and respective outcomes in the theory:

-For measurements that are binary-outcome, this quantity is the same for both the $0$ and $1$ outcome:
+For binary-outcome measurements, this quantity is the same for both the $0$ and $1$ outcome: